When referencing the work of others in your own research, it is necessary to give credit to the original source.

 See Purdue Online Writing Lab (OWL) website for examples as well as the example below:

 There are several citation styles, but the most frequently used on campus are MLA, APA, and Chicago citation styles.
-The library maintains copies of each print style guide; just ask at the Reference Desk to locate the guide you need.
+The library maintains copies of each print style guide in the Reference Collection on the main floor, organized by the call numbers below.

 In-text citations in the body of your paper point the reader to specific sources listed on your bibliography.
 They usually include the author’s last name or title (if no author is given) and the relevant page numbers (if given).
 See examples below.
 For more information on in-text citations, refer to the appropriate citation style manual on the page.